Table of Contents

 HIV attacks immune system cells called CD4 cells.
 HIV enters these cells and turns them into virus factories that produce thousands of copies of HIV.
 As the virus grows, it damages or kills CD4 cells, weakening your immune system.

-Viral load is the amount of HIV (number of copies) in your bloodstream.
+Viral load is the amount of HIV (number of viruses or copies) in your bloodstream.
 The higher the amount of HIV, the more your immune system becomes damaged.